ossf/scorecard/README.md

 - Any criteria in the scorecard must be actionable.
 It should be possible, with help, for any project to "check all the boxes".
 - Any solution to compile a scorecard should be usable by the greater open source community to monitor upstream security.

+## Troubleshooting

+- ### Bugs and Feature Requests:
+  If you have what looks like a bug, or you would like to make a feature request, please use the [Github issue tracking system.](https://github.com/ossf/scorecard/issues)
+Before you file an issue, please search existing issues to see if your issue is already covered.

+- ### Slack
+  For realtime discussion,  you can join the [#security_scorecards](https://slack.openssf.org/#security_scorecards) slack channel.
+Slack requires registration, but the openssf team is open invitation to anyone to register here.
+Feel free to come and ask any questions.

+## Supportability

+Currently, scorecard officially supports OSX and Linux platforms.
+So, if you are using a Windows OS you may find issues.
+Contributions towards supporting Windows are welcome.

 ## Contributing